shenanigans/node-doczar/README.md

 In case you *still* think explicit paths are pain, doczar also has a greedy root which claims to own every unique name in the entire tree.
 This means you can declare a Component with an interesting name in one file and access it easily in another.
-When names conflict, Components closer to the root and Declared earlier in the input file(s) are preferred.
+When names conflict, Components closer to the root and declared earlier in the input file(s) are preferred.
 However: this feature is best reserved for names which you are positive will never conflict with anything else.
 In this example, `Screwdriver` is probably a safe link, but `unscrew` probably isn't.
 ```c